You are here

-RFP team leaders will assemble to highlight the critical advances and valuable products resulting from this important partnership.
-This meeting will be open to the public and held directly after Bioenergy 2016 at the Walter E. Washington Convention Center on July 14 from 1:00 p.m.–5:00 p.m.
+RFP team leaders assembled to highlight the critical advances and valuable products resulting from this important partnership.
+The meeting was open to the public and held directly after Bioenergy 2016 at the Walter E. Washington Convention Center on July 14 from 1:00 p.m.–5:00 p.m.
 Eastern Time.

 For more information about Bioenergy 2016, please contact us at Bioenergy2016@ee.doe.gov.